 On-demand Warehousing Market

 On-demand warehouses in USA

 - Flexe is one of the early pioneers of the on-demand warehouse model.
 HQ in Seattle, established in 2013.

-- Stord is a networked warehousing and distribution provider with HQ in Atlanta.
+- Stord is a networked warehousing and Outbound logistics, ... provider with HQ in Atlanta.
 It was founded in November 2015

 - Ware2Go is a corporate venture of UPS.
-It was first piloted as a part of BCG Digital Ventures, a digital innovation, product development, and commercialization firm established by a Boston Consulting Group.
+It was first piloted as a part of BCG Digital Ventures, a digital innovation, Something that has b... development, and commercialization firm established by a Boston Consulting Group.
 Established 2018.